Jule Selbo: Publications

 Selbo has written books for screenwriters on screenwriting structure and film genre as well as on film history including Women Screenwriters: An International Guide and Film Genre for Screenwriters.

-She is a co-editor of the Journal of Screenwriting (Intellect Press) since 2008 until current day.
+She was a co-editor of the Journal of Screenwriting (Intellect Press) 2008 to 2012.

 She has also written for theatre with productions in New York, Los Angeles, Louisville and other theaters in the USA.
+In 2025, the world premiere of Mary Shelley, Year With No Summer, directed by Richard Camp, was presented at the Ojai Theatre in California.'